Simisini Air Base

+Navigation is supported by a VOR-DME and a non-directional beacon at Bangoka International Airport.

 History

 As Kisangani Ville Airport, it was the original airport of the city, then named Stanleyville.
 In the turbulent times of Congo's independence and the subsequent struggles, it was the city's only airport, and was the scene of severe fighting during the Simba Rebellion and the associated Operation Dragon Rouge in 1964.